nodejs/node/doc/contributing/maintaining-shared-library-support.md

 ## Building with shared library option

-Node.js is built with the shared library option by adding `--shared` to the configure step before building on non-windows platforms and adding `dll` when building on windows.
+On non-Windows platoforms, Node.js is built with the shared library option by adding `--shared` to the configure step.
+On Windows platofrms Node.js is built with the shared library option by adding `dll` to the vcbuild command line.

 Once built there are two key components: